 The 2012 Plan and the Omnibus Plan (collectively, the "Incentive Plans") are designed to provide flexibility to the Company regarding its ability to motivate, attract and retain the services of key officers, employees and directors.
 The Incentive Plans allow the Company to make grants of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock awards ("RSA"), restricted stock units ("RSU"), dividend equivalent rights, performance stock units ("PSU") or any combination thereof.
 There were a total maximum of 1,375,000 shares originally reserved for issuance under the Incentive Plans.
-At March 31, 2024, the maximum number of shares of the Company's common stock available for issuance under the 2012 Plan was 24,604.
-The Omnibus Plan, approved in April 2024, allows for the issuance of an additional 675,000 shares, and no future awards may be issued under the 2012 Plan after adoption of the Omnibus Plan.
+The Omnibus Plan, approved in April 2024, allows for the issuance of 675,000 shares, and no future awards may be granted under the 2012 Plan after adoption of the Omnibus Plan.
+At June 30, 2024, the number of shares of the Company's common stock no longer able to be granted under the 2012 Plan, due to the adoption of the Omnibus Plan, was 1,820, and the maximum number of shares of the Company's common stock available for grant under the Omnibus Plan was 508,439.

-Additionally, the Company's stockholders approved an employee stock purchase plan ("ESPP") which qualified as an ESPP under IRS guidelines.
-The ESPP provides for the purchase of up to an aggregate one million shares of the Company's common stock by employees.
+Additionally, the Company's stockholders previously approved an employee stock purchase plan ("ESPP") which qualified as an ESPP under IRS guidelines.
+The ESPP provides for the purchase of up to an aggregate 1,000,000 shares of the Company's common stock by employees.
 Under the ESPP, employees of the Company, who elect to participate, have the right to purchase a limited number of shares of the Company's common stock at a 15% discount from the lower of the market value of the common stock at the beginning or the end of each one year offering period, beginning on June 1st.
 The ESPP benefit is treated as compensation to the employee, and the compensation expense will be recognized over the service period based on the grant date fair value of the rights determined at the beginning of the purchase period, adjusted for forfeitures and certain modifications.
 Forfeitures are recognized as they occur.
-At March 31, 2024, there was \$75,000 of total unrecognized compensation cost related to estimated ESPP shares for the June 1, 2023 - May 31, 2024, ESPP offering period.
-These costs are expected to be recognized over a period of 0.17 years.
+At June 30, 2024, there was \$479,179 of total unrecognized compensation cost related to estimated ESPP shares for the June 1, 2024 - May 31, 2025, ESPP offering period.
+These costs are expected to be recognized over a period of 0.9 years.